AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_android.md

 ## Understand the tech

-The Agora Chat SDK provides a `GroupManager` and a `Group` class for chat group management, which allows you to implement the following features:
+The Agora Chat SDK provides the `GroupManager` and `Group` classes for chat group management, which allows you to implement the following features:
 - Create and destroy a chat group
 - Join and leave a chat group
 - Retrieve the member list of a chat group